wainnyta/comit/june-13th-2018/README.md

 ## Review
 ### Mutability of Variables
-1. Variable: Its value can be changed throughout the course of the program.
+1. Variable: Its value can change throughout the course of the program.
 Ex:
 ```java
 x = 2; //(valid) (x has a value of 2)